itajaja/sunburst/src/data/help.md

-# data format
+# Data format

 The format is `NUM_READS\tTAXONOMY_ID\tTAXONOMY_LINEAGE`

-`NUM_READS` represent the specifc number of read that has that taxonomy as the most specific identification.
-This means that a spacific taxonomy overall contains `NUM_READS` reads plus the sum of all the `NUM_READS` of its descendants.
+`NUM_READS` represent the specific number of reads that have that taxonomy as the most specific identification.
+This means that a specific taxonomy overall contains `NUM_READS` reads plus the sum of all the `NUM_READS` of its descendants.

-example:
+Example:

 ```
 0 1 A